 Nestlé Celltrient Cellular Energy is said to reawaken your vitality by boosting the energy molecule, NAD levels in older cells.
-Declines in NAD are thought to play a roll in the aging process.
+Declines in NAD are thought to play a role in the aging process.
 The key ingredient in Celltrient Energy is nicotinamide riboside, a form of niacin (vitamin B3).
 So does Celltrient Energy by reverse aging, improve your energy levels and help you lead a better quality of life?
-In this unbiased review you'll discover the ingredients in Celltrient Energy and the research on it and nicotinamide riboside.
+In this unbiased review, you'll discover the ingredients in Celltrient Energy and the research on it and nicotinamide riboside.

 Celltrient Energy Benefits